brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 person = "Brittney Postma";
 ```

 In the example above a **memory leak** is created.
 By changing the variable person from an object to a string, it leaves the values of first and last in the memory heap and does not remove it.
-This can be avoided by trying to keep variables out of the global namespace, only instantiate variable inside of functions when possible.
+This can be avoided by trying to keep variables out of the global namespace, only instantiate variables inside of functions when possible.
 JavaScript is a **single threaded** language, meaning only one thing can be executed at a time.
 It only has one call stack and therefore it is a **synchronous** language.

 ### Synchronous